spfrommer/cse-ranking-manipulation/README.md

 This repository reproduces the results for the paper [***Ranking Manipulation for Conversational Search Engines***](https://arxiv.org/abs/2406.03589), by Samuel Pfrommer, Yatong Bai, Tanmay Gautam, and Somayeh Sojoudi.

-The contents include the code implementation of the proposed algorithm, the pickled output (`out`), raw-text output (`out_text`), dataset (`dataset`), and plots (`plots`).
+The contents include the code implementation of the proposed ranking manipulation algorithm, the pickled output (`out`), raw-text output (`out_text`), dataset (`dataset`), and plots (`plots`).
 Unzip the respective files to recover the directories.

-In addition to proposing an algorithm for ranking manipulation, this paper proposes **RAGDOLL, a real-world e-commerce website dataset** used for evaluation, which is available on [Huggingface](https://huggingface.co/datasets/Bai-YT/RAGDOLL).
+We additionally propose **RAGDOLL, a real-world e-commerce website dataset** used for evaluation, which is available on [Huggingface](https://huggingface.co/datasets/Bai-YT/RAGDOLL).

 The dataset collection pipeline is open-sourced at [this companion GitHub repo](https://github.com/spfrommer/ranking_manipulation_data_pipeline).

+- 09/2024: 🎉 Our paper has been accepted to *The 2024 Conference on Empirical Methods in Natural Language Processing (EMNLP)*.

 ## Description